 Head Brewer, Nebraska Brewing Co.

-Tyson Arp has been with Nebraska Brewing Co. since it first opened just over five years ago.
+Tyson Arp has been with the brewpub since it first opened just over five years ago.
 Originally a carpenter, he studied brewing at the Siebel Institute.
 His lucky break came when he won Best in Show at his first homebrewing competition.
-One of the judges, Paul Kavulak, was poised to open Nebraska Brewing, and hired Arp as assistant brewer.
+One of the judges, Paul Kavulak, was poised to open Nebraska Brewing Co., and hired Arp as assistant brewer.